Week-by-week guide to pregnancy

-It's a good time to tone up those muscles ‘down under’.
-Gentle exercises can help to prevent leakage when you laugh, sneeze, cough or jump around on your future baby’s trampoline.
-Get the muscles going by pretending that you're having a wee and then stop the ‘urine’ in midflow.
-Visit Tommy’s.org for more ideas.
+It's a good time to tone up your pelvic floor muscles.
+Gentle exercises can help to prevent leakage when you laugh, sneeze or cough.
+Get the muscles going by pretending that you're having a wee and then stopping midflow.
+Visit Tommy’s for more ideas about pelvic floor exercises.

 How are you today?
 If you're feeling anxious or low, then talk to your midwife or doctor who can point you in the right direction to get all the support that you need.
 You could also discuss your worries with your partner, friends and family.
-You may be worried about your relationship, or money, or having somewhere permanent to live.
-Don’t bottle it up – you’re important, so ask for help if you need it!

-Getting pregnant again is probably the last thing on your mind!
+Getting pregnant again is probably the last thing on your mind.
 However now is a good time to start planning what type of contraception you would like to use after your baby is born.
-Making this decision when you’re pregnant will give you one less thing to think about when you’re looking after a newborn baby.
 Getting pregnant again could happen sooner than you realise and too short a gap between babies is known to cause problems.
-Talk to your GP or midwife to help you decide and get everything in place.
+Talk to your GP or midwife to help you decide.

 You will be offered newborn screening tests for your baby soon after they are born.
 These screening tests are recommended by the NHS.
 This is because these tests can make sure that your baby is given appropriate treatment as quickly as possible.
 Your decisions about whether or not you want this tests will be respected, and health care professionals will support you.
 Ask your midwife or doctor for more information about newborn screening.

 You and your family should follow the government and NHS guidance on coronavirus (COVID-19):